rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Presently there are measures being taken in Saransk, the capital of Mordovia, to manufacture an artiﬁcial “Mordvin” language.
-This initiative is not one made by the Writers' Union, nor is it tailored by native school teachers, rather it is one of people who do not themselves actively contribute to the literatures of either language, but do
+This initiative is not one made by the Writers' Union, nor is it tailored by native school teachers, rather it is one of people who do not themselves actively contribute to the literatures of either language, but do <pgNo>7</pgNo> have a strong sway in the inﬂuence of publication ﬁnances.

-<pgNo>7</pgNo>
-7

-INTRODUCTION

-have a strong sway in the inﬂuence of publication ﬁnances.
 They profess an attitude aligned with the thinkings of a young Feoktistov (1960: 63–82), who alluded to an extremely high percentage of mutual comprehensible language material in the Erzya novel
 “Lavginov” by Kolomasov, and the sympathies of some linguistic thinking in Hungary.
 Keresztes (e.g. 1990, 1995: 47–55) outlines a closeness between the languages of Erzya